 What sets Little Window apart from other practices is the way in which we deeply care for and work with each of our counselling clients.
 It is important to us to practice mindfully and in alignment with our values.
 We aim to place focus on quality rather than quantity of care, and for this reason, we do not book sessions in back-to-back wherever possible, so that the individuals we work with are provided adequate time, care, and space with their psychologist.
 Giving the therapy session the respect and space it requires, allows for the session to feel paced and unhurried, without either the therapist or client experiencing the need to 'rush out' to accommodate the next person waiting for their appointment.
 Practicing in this way is also vital for the self-care of the therapist, who can take the time to process information and refresh or ground themselves before going into their next session.

-Through years of personal development, study, training and experience in the field, we have learned that it is not necessarily what you know that makes you an effective and helpful therapist, but it is about who you are.
+We have learned without a doubt that it is not what you know that makes you an effective and helpful therapist, but it is about who you are.
 Counselling is about connection and relationship.
 People can heal from immense traumas and deep pain through a positive and trusting relationship where they feel heard, understood, and that someone genuinely cares about their wellbeing.

 The counselling relationship is a very unique one: one person, the therapist, hears intimate details about the other person's world and does not divulge much about themselves at all.
 This is the way the counselling process is set up, so that the individual attending therapy is able to focus on themselves in the session without being affected, clouded or influenced by the story of their therapist.
 Despite this, we believe that the counselling relationship for us as the therapist is also so much about tapping into our humanity, compassion, and our innate ability to connect with others and their vulnerability.
 This means that it is in our very nature as psychologists to draw from who we are as people to form this special relationship.
 It also makes sense that we have a different type of relationship for each person that we see, as every connection is unique and different.